 - Egg, beaten, seasoned with a little salt and pepper

-- Breadcrumbs, seasoned with a little salt and pepper
+- Breadcrumbs and parmesan, seasoned with a little salt and pepper

 Dredge the chicken thigh all over in the flour.
-Dip it in the egg, then coat with breadcrumbs all over.
+Dip it in the egg, then coat with the breadcrumb mixture all over.
 Place on a parchment-lined baking tray.
 Repeat with the remaining chicken thigh.
 Drizzle the top of the chicken thighs lightly with olive oil.

 Bake the chicken for 30 minutes, then flip, taking care not to scratch off the breading.
 Flip every 10 minutes until chicken is browned and crisp (50 – 60 minutes total).
 Chicken thighs stay moist even after lots of cooking, so keep going until they’re nice and golden.